 4 IoT Baby Products to Consider Integrating with Your Lifestyle

 Are you looking for ways to help you understand and meet your babies needs more?
-These 4 type of products might be useful for you and your family.
+These 4 types of products might be useful for you and your family.

 Are you concerned about your baby’s growth patterns?
 It can be hard to get and record accurate measurements using a traditional scale.
 Itransition is a digitized changing pad that measures baby weight gain and length all while parents change diapers, unbeknownst to the little one.
 This information is shared with parent’s phones along with daily updates.